 Where to stay in Sofia

-What to see in Sofia
+What to visit in Sofia

 1) St. Alexander Nevsky Cathedral